Last Friday, in a well-received and thoughtful White Board Friday at SEOmoz titled

 The examples that Rand provided do seem to go against a traditional ranking approach that looks at words and content used on a page to create an information retrieval ranking score when combined with a link analysis approach like PageRank, that can be used as an importance score for a page.

 Many of the ranks of pages for a query are often based upon such a combination.
-I have written a number of posts though that describe how these original rankings might then be influenced by a re-ranking approach that can boost some pages in rankings, and reduce the rankings of other pages.
+I have written several posts though that describes how these original rankings might then be influenced by a re-ranking approach that can boost some pages in rankings, and reduce the rankings of other pages.

 Here are a few of those: